Username, Email & Password Policy in ASP.NET Core Identity

 The next property which we used is the AllowedUserNameCharacters.
 This sets a list of characters that can only be used when creating a username in Identity.

-We already have a user registerd with email [email protected] in Identity.
-Now when we try registering a new user with the same [email protected] then we get errors.
+Suppose we have a user registered with email [email protected] in Identity.
+Now when we try registering a new user with the same email – [email protected] then we will get errors.
 Replicate these errors by going to the URL – https://localhost:7263/Admin/Create and try registering a new user having the following values:

 1. Name – admin1